LisaBue/LisaBue/README.md

 <h3 align="left">ABOUT</h3>

 👋 Hi, I’m Lisa from The Netherlands.<br>
-👀 I previously worked as a Technical Product Owner interested in Web/Software Development.<br>
+👀 I previously worked as a Technical Product Owner.<br>
-🌱 I’m currently learning Full Stack Development: HTML, CSS, JS, Bootstrap, Linux, Git, Python, Django, Data Science, Machine Learning, Deep Learning.<br>
+👀 Currently, I work as a data collector.<br>
+🌱 At the moment I'm learning SQL, PandaS, and Python.<br>
 💞️ Feel free to connect on Social Media.<br><br>

 <h3 align="left">LANGUAGES & TOOLS</h3>